ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 # 3-Method Ecosystem

-The use of three distinct methods for monitoring logs may seem excessive, but each represents a needed component in the CT ecosystem.
+The use of three distinct methods for auditing logs may seem excessive, but each represents a needed component in the CT ecosystem.
 To understand why, the drawbacks of each component must be outlined.
 In this discussion we assume that an attacker knows which